vesoft-inc/nebula-community/Community/README.md

 # NebulaGraph Community

-The Nebula Graph community is organized as shown below.
+The NebulaGraph community is organized as shown below.

 ![image](/Community/community-architecture.png)